oddbird/css-sandbox/src/sasslike/mixins-functions.md

 that alter the output
 based on different input.
 For example, a
 `darken()` function
+would accept two parameters:
-would accept a color,
+a color,
 and an amount to darken that color.

 In some cases (like `darken()`) the internal function logic can be represented by an inline calculation using existing CSS features.
+In those situations,
+a custom function could still provide more concise and easy-to-use shorthand around a more complex `calc()` or relative color adjustment.

-But more complex use-cases
+More complex use-cases
 may require conditional statements or more complex 'flow control' such as loops.
 For example,
-a combination of mixins might generate a full set of color-theme custom properties based on a single origin color.
+a combination of mixins might generate a full set of color-theme properties based on a single origin color.
 In Sass,
 it might looks something like this: